candy-lang/candy/README.md

 - distinguish packages from normal modules
 - complain about comment lines with too much indentation
 - develop guidelines about how to format reasons
+- disallow passing named closures as parameters? or auto-propagate caller's fault to called parameters?
+- replace occurrences of `Id::complicated_responsibility()`

 ## How to use Candy